wacncontent/CustomizeTool/output/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 ## Introduction

-The so-called “multiplication” of data from the Usage API with data from the RateCard API (usage [units] price[$unit] = Detailed Usage and Cost) creates the most granular, accurate and reliable billing information available for Azure today.
+The so-called "multiplication" of data from the Usage API with data from the RateCard API (usage [units] price[$unit] = Detailed Usage and Cost) creates the most granular, accurate and reliable billing information available for Azure today.

 ![ITFM Overview][1]

-Consuming these APIs provides key information on customers’ usage and costs, allowing Cloudyn to analyze customer accounts in a simple, programmatic manner, and to perform various ITFM tasks for its customers.
+Consuming these APIs provides key information on customers' usage and costs, allowing Cloudyn to analyze customer accounts in a simple, programmatic manner, and to perform various ITFM tasks for its customers.

 ## Integrating Cloudyn with the RateCard and Usage APIs
 The RateCard API requires several input parameters -- like region info, currency and locale -- but the most important one is OfferDurableID, which specifies the type of Azure offering the customer is using (Pay-as-you-Go, legacy 6 and 12-month commitment plans, MSDN offers, MPN offers, promotional offers and others).
 The OfferDurableID can be found in the [Azure Usage and Billing portal](https://account.windowsazure.cn/Subscriptions), under the "Offer ID" for the given subscription.